-> Sanitary napkins play a critical role in women’s lives today.
-Though they cannot reduce the pain that comes with menstruation but they certainly reduce the inconveniences associated with vaginal discharge.
-Quintessential for women, sanitary napkins have to be of superlative quality, so that they don’t have to deal with leakages and discomfort.
+Sanitary napkins play a critical role in women’s lives.
+Though they cannot reduce the pain that comes with menstruation but they can certainly reduce the inconveniences associated with vaginal discharge.
+Quintessential for women, sanitary napkins need to be of the superlative quality, so that they don’t have to deal with leakages and discomfort.

 For ensuring good quality of sanitary napkins, strict specifications have been formulated by Bureau of Indian Standards.
 IS 5405 has detailed descriptions of the norms and regulations that the sanitary napkin manufacturers have to adhere to.

-Every sanitary napkin has absorbent fillers like cellulose pulp, cellulose wadding, tissues and cotton.
-These fillers are tested to ensure that they contain lump, oil spots, dirt and foreign contaminant.
+Every sanitary napkin has an absorbent filler like cellulose pulp, cellulose wadding, tissues and cotton.
+These fillers are tested to ensure that they do not contain lumps, oil spots, dirt and foreign contaminant

 The covering of the absorbent fillers are the materials that allow the discharge to flow into it.
 It has to be porous.
-Mostly materials like cotton sleeving, gauze and non woven fabrics are used for making the coverings.
+Mostly materials like cotton, gauze and non woven fabrics are used for making the coverings.
 They should also be clean and hygienic.

 All women do not require same sized sanitary napkins.
 Women who are tall and broad require bigger napkins whereas petite women require smaller.
 Those who experience heavy flow require larger pads than others.
 So there are 3 size variants for sanitary napkins, regular, large and extra large.
-For each size there are specific dimensions like length, breadth and widths.
-For testing the sizes of pads a sample of 10 pads of one size are measured and their average is calculated.
+For each size there are specific dimensions like length, breadth and width.
+For testing the pad sizes; a sample of 10 pads of one size are measured and their average is calculated.
 If the dimensions adhere to those prescribed under IS 5405 then the pads are deemed fit for use, otherwise they are rejected.

 Tests are conducted on absorbents by subjecting them to liquids.
 If they are able to soak adequately without leaking, they are accepted to be good for use.